Chickweed Geometer

 Life Cycle

 Adults fly from mid-April through October, often during the day.
-This moth is multibrooded.
+This moth is multibrooded, with more than one generation per year.
 Larvae pupate in a thin cocoon.

-Because the larvae of this moth feed primarily on chickweed, which most people consider undesirable, this species should be considered “beneficial.”
+Because the caterpillars of this moth feed primarily on chickweed, which most people consider undesirable, many would consider this species beneficial.

 The caterpillars are herbivores that graze on vegetation.
 The adults may serve a role in pollination.
 All stages provide food for predators.